dwu359/ml-portfolio-optimization/README.md

 <img src="images/arima_images/log_roll_mean.png" width = "600">

-As observed, the application of log-transformation to the time series has induced a slight linearity, rendering it amenable to modeling.
+As observed, the application of log-transformation to the time series has induced a slight linearity, rendering it amenable to modelling.
 This transformation has effectively mitigated the non-linear trends present in the original data.